 At school we will do lots of these things during our 'Guided Reading' sessions which you will find out more about when you start.

 Please also spend time at home exploring numbers and shapes in a fun way.
 Simple things you can do include counting the food on your plate and adding them together (e.g. your chips and fish fingers!), recognising numbers all around you (the supermarket, road signs, door numbers, television channels), talking about the shapes of objects in the environment (such as your cereal box, toilet rolls etc.) and describing them and playing games which encourage words related to maths (board games, hopscotch etc).

-We will hold our Phonics Talk on Tuesday 22nd September at 2pm and 6pm.
+We will give our Phonics Talk in September.
 Afterwards, we will post the presentation on here for you to reflect on.
 There are so many things that you can do at home through the Early Years Foundation Stage year that will help your child with the process of learning to read.
 In the past parents have said that this talk has been really helpful and supported them with their understanding of how children learn to read and how they can support this at home.
 We look forward to seeing you all there!